-Senate Education Committee to hear testimony on how SB 364 would improve student outcomes, reduce stigma, and recognize the critical roles of school food service workers and California farmers
+The California Senate Education Committee unanimously passed SB 364 with bipartisan support.
+The bill is one step closer to improving student outcomes, reducing stigma, and recognizing the critical roles of school food service workers and California farmers

-April 6, 2021 - (Sacramento, CA) - A growing coalition of voices from across California is calling on lawmakers to support legislation that would ensure every student has access to freshly prepared school meals ahead of an April 7th California Senate Education hearing on SB 364, the "School Meals for All Act of 2021."
-School nutrition directors, teachers, nutrition education experts, environmental groups, public health and child poverty advocates, as well as ranchers and farmers, say increasing access to school meals would reduce stigma, improve student behavior and health, invest in school nutrition workers, and support local farmers.
+April 7, 2021 - (Sacramento, CA) - A growing coalition of voices from across California called on lawmakers to support legislation that would ensure every student has access to freshly prepared school meals during an April 7th California Senate Education hearing on SB 364, the "School Meals for All Act of 2021."
+School nutrition directors, teachers, labor organizations, nutrition education experts, environmental groups, public health and child poverty advocates, as well as ranchers and farmers, say increasing access to school meals would reduce stigma, improve student behavior and health, invest in school nutrition workers, and support local farmers.